jlpteaching/comparch/index.md

 The class is broken into four main components: [Introduction to Computer Architecture]({{'modules/introduction/index/' | relative_url}}), [Processor Architecture]({{'modules/processor architecture/index/' | relative_url}}), [Memory Architecture]({{'modules/memory architecture/index/' | relative_url}}), and [Parallel Architecture]({{'modules/parallel architecture/index/' | relative_url}}).

+Lecture will be *in-person* except for the first week, which will be on zoom.
-All lecture videos will be available on this website and on [Aggie video](https://video.ucdavis.edu/playlist/details/1_iv5c6wbw).
+All lecture videos will be available on this website and on [Aggie video]().
 You are responsible for the information in both the videos and found in these pages.
-All notes can be found in the [One Note notebook](https://ucdavis365-my.sharepoint.com/:o:/g/personal/jlowepower_ucdavis_edu/EpvsyzTRfnpJoN8rUDnWDSIBTdZenG15a-gExSwGLLJliw?e=rcteh2).
+All notes can be found in the [One Note notebook]().

 The information here is subject to change, especially the parts later in the quarter.